Understanding the Real Estate Market in Georgia

 Typically, sellers are responsible for paying property taxes up to the closing date, title insurance fees, and any outstanding mortgage balances.
 You may also encounter transfer taxes and recording fees required by Georgia law.

-It’s a good idea to set aside money for repairs or concessions that buyers might ask for after inspections.
+Setting aside money for repairs or concessions that buyers might ask for after inspections.
 If you don’t have an agent to help you, talking to a real estate lawyer or title company can help you make sure you know all of your financial responsibilities during the closing process.

 Understanding Tax Implications When Selling Property in Georgia